 Why study French?

 French is the First or Second language in more than 40 countries and is spoken by 175 million people around the world.
-Studying French at AS or A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
+Studying French at A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
 You will also gain considerable contacts with and insight into the contemporary society, cultural background and heritage of the countries where French is spoken.
 French links well with many other subjects.
 Occupations in which students can use French include: journalism, business, tourism, government services, teaching, engineering, marketing and law.